GDAI Strategic Plan

 GDA is a community based Incorporated Association with full charity gift recipient status and is funded by the Department of Social Services and the Department of Families, Fairness and Housing to provide advocacy support, information, and referral to specialist services, to meet the needs of people with disability across the six regional local Government areas of Gippsland.

-Organisational Values
+Our Values

 1. Human Rights